SpaceBuckets/SpaceBuckets/static/docs/luminous-efficacy/luminous-efficacy.md

     *   **Question:** what is the electrical efficiency of a 660nm LED with a PPE of 2.8 µmol/joule?
 (1240/660=1.88eV) (10.37/1.88=5.52 µmol/joule) (2.8 µmol/joule/5.52 µmol/joule=50.7% efficient)

     *   **Question:** what is the electrical efficiency of a 450nm LED with a PPE of 2.8 µmol/joule?
 (1240/450=2.76eV) (10.37/2.76=3.76 µmol/joule) (2.8 µmol/joule/3.76 µmol/joule=74% efficient)"
+d: "It's easy to get 'efficacy' (how well something works) and 'efficiency' (ratio of useful work) confused.
+As we'll see, knowing this difference helps us make LED efficiency calculations and understand why red LEDs are used in grow lights."

 ---